Let’s Review: Deloitte Demotivation, Denim, Bad Managers

 After pay, what's most important to young job seekers?
 Deloitte's Millennial survey says… https://t.co/SW0ddPwjMw pic.twitter.com/JP4nzI8yrC — Deloitte (@Deloitte) January 22, 2016 [via @ChrisHooper87, Earlier]

 Email.
-It's the most annoyingly omnipresent element of our working lives.
-When trying to enjoy the holidays, a nice vacation or even a relaxing Sunday evening, many people can't get the image of an overstuffed inbox out of their minds.
-During my last couple of busy seasons, I remember the dread I felt waking up […]
+It’s the most annoyingly omnipresent element of our working lives.
+When trying to enjoy the holidays, a nice vacation or even a relaxing Sunday evening, many people can’t get the image of an overstuffed inbox out of their minds.
+Especially so if you’ve forgotten to turn notifications off which is something you should absolutely […]

 A Progressive Way to Replace Corporate Taxes [NYT]People are worried about inversions, tax avoidance and the eroding corporate tax base.
 The story goes that all these companies could spend their energy curing cancer, building flying cars, sending rockets to Mars, etc. rather than working on elaborate schemes to dodge taxes.
 Legally, of course.
 Anyway, here's […]